Difference Between Vote and Poll

 The most common type of poll is political polls.

-These are generally conducted before an election to predict people’s votes.
+These are conducted before an election to predict people’s votes.
 Three commonly used polls used by political parties and various news channels are:

 • Benchmark polls: Also called baseline poll, it is conducted at the beginning of the political race to understand the public’s wants and sentiments.